Overwhelmed with preparing for twins? Make sure you cover these 7 areas, and you can be set on the right path (includes a checklist, too!).

 - 11 Interesting Facts about Twins You Probably Didn’t Know

 - When You Don’t Have a “Village”: How to Take Care of Twins Alone

-Don’t forget: Join my newsletter and download your copy of the Twin Registry Must-Haves below—at no cost to you:
+Don’t forget: Join my newsletter and grab your free copy of the Twin Registry Must-Haves below: